|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See ORCL medium-term trend chart] A medium-term uptrend had started on September 29, 2022 at 60.78 and reached 345.72 on September 10, 2025.
-ORCL gained -284.94 points, or -468.81%, in 153 weeks.
-The chart has formed a Broadening Ascending Wedge chart pattern.
-The uptrend resistance line (133.19) is broken.
+Medium-term trend: [See ORCL medium-term trend chart] A medium-term uptrend had started on April 10, 2026 at 134.57 and reached 226.29 on May 29, 2026.
+ORCL gained -91.72 points, or -68.16%, in 7 weeks.
+The chart has formed a Rising Wedge chart pattern.
+The uptrend resistance line (189.49) is broken.
 Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
 Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.

 Daily Technical Indicators: [See ORCL daily technical indicators chart] Daily technical indicators are neutral.
-During the last week, daily MACD line has moved below its signal line.
-Such crossover is considered a bearish signal.
-During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
-A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
+During the last week, daily MACD line has moved above its signal line.
+Such crossover is considered a bullish signal.
+During the last week, the price has risen above the Parabolic SAR (stop and reversal).
+A Parabolic SAR below the price is a bullish signal, and it indicates that momentum is likely to remain in the upward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
-The distance between the Bollinger Bands (52.97%) is close to one year high (47.35%).
-It is 177.43% higher then one year average.
-It indicates the period of high volatility of the stock price, and it is considered a sell signal for the option traders.
+The price has closed on Friday above the upper Bollinger Band.
+It is considered a bullish signal.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.

 | |